elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 We're basically moving some of the content from the `form.html.eex` file into our `new.html.eex` file along with some minor changes.
 On a successful submission, we're using the `create` action from our player controller.
-We also have a **Back** button at the bottom that allows users to navigate back to the default home page.
 This is what it should look like in the browser:

 ![Updated New Player Page](images/phoenix_sign_up/phoenix_updated_sign_up.png)